-Generally speaking, the Central Limit Theorem contains more information than the Law of Large Numbers, because it gives us detailed information about the shape of the distribution of $S_n^$ ; for large n the shape is approximately the same as the shape of the standard normal density.
-More specifically, the Central Limit Theorem says that if we standardize and height-correct the distribution of $S_n$ , then the normal density function is a very good approximation to this distribution when n is large.
-Thus, we have a computable approximation for the distribution for $S_n$ , which provides us with a powerful technique for generating answers for all sorts of questions about sums of independent random variables, even if the individual random variables have different distributions.
+Generally speaking, the Central Limit Theorem contains more information than the Law of Large Numbers, because it gives us detailed information about the shape of the distribution of S_n^ ; for large n the shape is approximately the same as the shape of the standard normal density.
+More specifically, the Central Limit Theorem says that if we standardize and height-correct the distribution of S_n , then the normal density function is a very good approximation to this distribution when n is large.
+Thus, we have a computable approximation for the distribution for S_n , which provides us with a powerful technique for generating answers for all sorts of questions about sums of independent random variables, even if the individual random variables have different distributions.

-In the mid-1800's, the Belgian mathematician Quetelet had shown empirically that the normal distribution occurred in real data, and had also given a method for fitting the normal curve to a given data set.
-Laplace had shown much earlier that the sum of many independent identically distributed random variables is approximately normal.
+In the mid-1800's, the Belgian mathematician Quetelet7 had shown empirically that the normal distribution occurred in real data, and had also given a method for fitting the normal curve to a given data set.
+Laplace8 had shown much earlier that the sum of many independent identically distributed random variables is approximately normal.
 Galton knew that certain physical traits in a population appeared to be approximately normally distributed, but he did not consider Laplace's result to be a good explanation of how this distribution comes about.
-We give a quote from Galton that appears in the fascinating book by S. Stigler on the history of statistics:
+We give a quote from Galton that appears in the fascinating book by S. Stigler9 on the history of statistics:

 First, let me point out a fact which Quetelet and all writers who have followed in his paths have unaccountably overlooked, and which has an intimate bearing on our work to-night.
 It is that, although characteristics of plants and animals conform to the law, the reason of their doing so is as yet totally unexplained.
-The essence of the law is that differences should be wholly due to the collective actions of a host of independent petty influences in various combinations...Now the processes of heredity...are not petty influences, but very important ones...The conclusion
+The essence of the law is that differences should be wholly due to the collective actions of a host of independent petty influences in various combinations...Now the processes of heredity...are not petty influences, but very important ones...The conclusion is...that the processes of heredity must work harmoniously with the law of deviation, and be themselves in some sense conformable to it.

-&lt;sup>7S.
+7S.
 Stigler, The History of Statistics, (Cambridge: Harvard University Press, 1986), p.
 203.